Neil925/CrazyPills/README.md

+# Crazy Pills

 An SCP:SL Exiled plugin that allows for randomized and fun events to occur upon consumptions of the in-game item "Pain Killers".

 When enabling this plugin, 15 randomized events may occur during the consumption of the "Pain Killers" item in SCP:SL.

-**Pain Killer Consumption Events Consist Of**:
+### Pain Killer Consumption Events Consist Of
 ```
 Instant death
 Temporary zombification